 Thank you to members of the public who donated to cover the care and medical costs for these cats.

 To support the investigation and help other animals in need register for Paws for a Cause.
-Anyone who recognizes these cats or has any information about who may be responsible for trapping them in these storage bins can contact the SPCA’s provincial call centre, 1-855-622-7722.
+Anyone who recognizes these cats or has any information about who may be responsible for trapping them in these storage bins can contact the BC SPCA Animal Helpline at 1-855-622-7722.

 The three males and six females will need to gain a substantial amount of weight and are not yet available for adoption.

 BC SPCA caring for 9 cats found in storage bins

 The BC SPCA is caring for nine cats who were found trapped inside storage bins, which were left outside on a vacant property in northern B.C.

 The SPCA’s North Cariboo & District animal centre services manager Alex Schare says they received a call from the property manager who heard the animals meowing from inside the bins and had taken them to the vet.
 The cats had been trapped in these containers for days without food or water breathing through air holes punched in the lid.